nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

         - No SQl Database: AWS DynamoDB (that provides fast and predictable performance, seamless scalability, and automatic data replication and backup.)

 - Decision: Use API Gateway communicate REST API/Websocket
-     - Reason: because its more secure, We can easily link with aws cognito pool, and lambda functions. can configure throttle rate. caching, can handle large amounts of traffic and can scale to support millions of API requests per second. and its offers several security features, including authentication and authorization, encryption, and protection against common web attacks such as cross-site scripting (XSS) and SQL injection.
+     - Reason: because its more secure, We can easily link with AWS Cognito pool, and lambda functions. can configure throttle rate. caching, can handle large amounts of traffic and can scale to support millions of API requests per second. and its offers several security features, including authentication and authorization, encryption, and protection against common web attacks such as cross-site scripting (XSS) and SQL injection.

 - Decision: Deploy on ECS Cluster
     - Reason: ECS Cluster simplifies the management of containerized applications by providing a centralized platform for deployment, monitoring, and scaling.
-It also integrates with other AWS services such as EC2, ECR, and CloudWatch, making it easy to set up and manage your entire application stack.
+It also integrates with other AWS services such as EC2, ECR, and CloudWatch, making it easy to set up and manage entire application stack.

 ### High Level Architecture Design
 The diagram belows shows the high level component diagram that could be used to fulfil the requirements.

-1. Web based back office administration application
+1. Web based backend office administration application
 2. Real time race tracker server
 3. Web based frontend user application
 4. Mobile application for tracking racers